 Teaching for Sustainability in The Early Years

-The Garden Project is the first of its kind to combine a Project Based Learning (PBL) approach to the STEAM framework in an innovative multidisciplinary program for children ages 3 to 7, following nature's lifecycle, from seed to table to seed again.
+The Garden Project is the first curriculum to combine a Project Based Learning (PBL) approach to the STEAM framework following nature's lifecycle, from seed to table to seed again, in an innovative multidisciplinary program for children ages 3yrs+.

 This nature-inspired project is based on the principles of sustainability and encourages children to learn about their natural environment.
 Children have rich opportunities to discover, observe and investigate, creating a sense of purpose and curiosity as they learn to nurture the plants they grow.